 Join the IDFA community to access a range of resources, events and connect with patients and carers.

-We’re developing a range of services and events for IDFA members.
-Keep watching our News & Events page for updates.
+We’re developing a range of events for IDFA members.
+Keep watching our Events page for updates.

 The IDFA has been a great way to connect with other families with similar experiences, which has allowed access to a wealth of knowledge.
 The IDFA annual conference was also an amazing opportunity to learn and provided so much information.
 The IDFA has offered so much support, including Carers' events and resource material, which are great to give to kids' schools.
 Their Facebook groups have been a great place to ask questions and advice.
 So pleased to have found the IDFA, and would 100% recommend it to anyone seeking advice, support, information or resources.